Books about autism

 Hannah Gadsby (Allen & Unwin, 2022), 384 pages

-The Tasmanian stand-up comedian charts her traumatic journey as a queer person, growing up on an island where homosexuality was illegal until 1997, and her struggle with adult diagnoses of autism and ADHD.
+The Tasmanian stand-up comedian charts her traumatic journey as a queer person, growing up on an island where being gay was illegal until 1997, and her struggle with adult diagnoses of autism and ADHD.

 Unmasking Autism: The Power of Embracing our Hidden Neurodiversity